 Most premium ski bibs utilize a 3-layer construction, which incorporates three separate pieces of fabric: an outer shell, the actual waterproof and breathable membrane, and an inner lining.
 This construction is less bulky than a 2-layer design (these require a separate, hanging mesh liner along the interior), and also improves breathability and next-to-skin comfort.
 As a result, 3-layer bibs are more expensive than 2-layer models (3L designs above range from the $329 Outdoor Research Carbide to the $700 Arc'teryx Sabre) and often involve big names like Gore-Tex and AscentShell.
 But for serious downhill and backcountry skiers, you won’t find a better combination of waterproofing and breathability in a streamlined design.

 Many mid-range and budget ski bibs have a 2-layer construction.
 These are less breathable than 3-layer designs, although the simple designs often use thick fabrics that are quite durable.
 We’ve found that 2-layer bibs are perfectly suitable for resort use where ventilation and mobility aren't as important (those skiing moguls or prone to overheating are exceptions).
-Further, you can save a lot by going this route: the 2-layer bibs on our list range from $199 (for the REI Co-op Powderbound Insulated) to $330 for the insulated Flylow Gear Snowman Bib.
+Further, you can save a lot by going this route: The 2-layer bibs on our list range from $219 (for the REI Co-op Powderbound Insulated) to $330 for the Flylow Gear Snowman Bib.

 Waterproofing